DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 in section 2 and 3, and builds on the work of Clason [@Clason2023].
 This optical signal needs to be converted to a stream of random, raw bits via an Analog to Digital Converter (_ADC_).
-Some processing of the data has to be done in order to ensure that the data is workable.
-As such, these random bits will be processed via Toeplitz extraction [@toeplitz] in order to process these bits into random numbers.
-These random numbers will then be output from the microcontroller to the host computer via USB.
-This thesis will aim to answer one key research question: How can sampled vacuum fluctuations be processed efficiently in order to output QRNG?
+Some processing of the data has to be done in order to ensure that the data is workable and to remove potential deterministic patterns from these random bits.
+One method for this post-processing we will explore in this work is Toeplitz extraction [@toeplitz], typically performed on the host computer utilizing the randomly generated numbers.

-In producing this firmware, several key considerations have to be made in order for this system to be usable in a production environment.
-The vision for the end product is a simple USB-stick that can be connected to a host, and produce true random numbers from ambient quantum fluctuations.
 While this system could very well be implemented on physically larger hardware, thus avoiding the constraints that limited hardware introduces, Clason proposes a simpler and cheaper way to achieve QRNG [@Clason2023].
-In keeping with this, utilizing microcontrollers for processing the raw bits extracted further helps to keep the costs low and the solution reasonably complex.
+In keeping with this, utilizing microcontrollers rather than a host computer for processing the raw bits extracted further helps to keep the costs low and the solution reasonably complex.
+Additionally, this allows the system to be self-contained, for instance a simple and portable USB-device which both generates and processes true random numbers.
 Further details regarding the microcontrollers used in our work will be outlined in section 3.

-However, due to this portability constraint, our implementation needs to work quickly and efficiently on resource constrained hardware.
-As such, our main question is broken down into two concrete research areas:
+However, due to the lower processing power of the average microcontroller, any implementation of Toeplitz extraction needs to work quickly and efficiently despite this hardware constraint.
+Experimenting with efficient implementations of this well-defined algorithm is the main focus of this thesis, and the key research areas explored in this work are as follows:

 **Research area 1 (_RA1_)**: How can Toeplitz extraction be implemented as effectively as possible on resource constrained hardware in order to process raw